cmeiklejohn/kubernetes-hello-world-example/README.md

 # Running

+## Common Instructions

 Here's the commands to run the application using a given image.
+These instructions are applicable to any cluster, once deployed on the appropriate cloud provider.

 ```
 $ kubectl create deployment hello-web --image=${IMAGE}